ivan-ong/hdb_resale_prices/README.md

 ## Known limitations

-- The 2017+ vintage uses an `"X years Y months"` string format for `remaining_lease` which is intentionally not parsed (out of scope).
 - Recomputed lease assumes a January-1 lease start, since the source `lease_commence_date` is a year, not a calendar date.
 - The price-anomaly heuristic is unsupervised.
 It does not distinguish